 Cherry Barbs are brightly colored fish and one of the most popular in their family.
 Their bright colors and schooling nature are adored by aquarists of all levels.

 They are hardy fish which makes these fish perfect for experts or beginners.
-However, if you are just starting out, take a look at the process at which to set up your tank and the time needed.
+However, if you are just starting out, take a look at the process of how to set up your fish tank and the time needed.

 This fish will fit nicely into planted tanks as they will use the plants to hide when threatened, especially in the female’s case as males tend to harass females during breeding.

 Cherry Barb Facts & Overview